 When the inquiry is concluded, the chairman of a select committee of the House of Lords generally draws up a draft report for the consideration of the committee.
 However, it is open to any member of the committee to submit a draft report to the committee.
 If there is more than one draft report, the committee must decide, if necessary by a division, which report should be considered as the basis of its own report to the House.
 Every draft report is entered in the minutes of proceedings of the committee.
-A member of a select committee who disagrees
+A

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.